mfessenden/SKTiled/docs/Tutorial/Getting Started.md

 # Getting Started

 **SKTiled** was designed to be flexible and easy to use.
-Installation is very straightforward.
+To get started, simply drop the source files into your project and link the **zlib** library (see below).
 If you have any problems or requests, please open an issue at the [Github page](https://github.com/mfessenden/SKTiled/issues).

 ## Requirements

-- [x] iOS10+ / macOS 10.11+
+- iOS10+ / macOS 10.11+
-- [x] Xcode 8
+- Xcode 8
-- [x] Swift 3
+- Swift 3

 ### Swift 2 Note

 Check out the [Swift 2](https://github.com/mfessenden/SKTiled/tree/swift2) branch for Swift 2.3.
-Going forward, the minimum requirements will be pushed up to Swift 3 as some features will require newer versions of Apple's APIs.
+Currently, some features are not supported so going forward the minimum requirements will be pushed up to Swift 3.

 If you're using one of the older toolchains, you'll need to enable the **Use Legacy Swift Language Version** option in the project **Build Settings.**